vignedev/blender-addons/readme.md

 Adds a new panel into Output settings with two buttons for rendering stills and animations, which will render into a generated path based on the format and directory.

-*Note: Render still differs from normal Blender's Render Still, as this will render into a file.*

 ---

 ## `render-webhook.py`